 What’s important to keep in mind is that speaking in tongues is only effective if there is someone who can understand it or interpret it.
 Generally, it is not the case that the Holy Ghost will bless someone with the gift of tongues in order for them to speak some unknown language without an interpreter.
 That’s why people speaking gibberish purportedly under the inspiration of the Holy Ghost are not really given the gift of tongues.
 This is not to say that people cannot speak in an unknown language – such as Adam’s “pure and undefiled” language (see Moses 6:5-6:46) – but again, when this occurs there will almost always be someone who is able to understand and/or translate it by the same power of the Holy Ghost.

-The gift of tongues – even cloven tongues of fire – is evident in the LDS Church today as are the other miraculous events of the day of Pentecost.
+The gift of tongues – even cloven tongues of fire – is evident in The Church of Jesus Christ of Latter-day Saints today as are the other miraculous events of the day of Pentecost.
 We have missionaries who learn languages quickly, who teach the gospel filled with the fire of God.
-There have been cases where missionaries or the apostles have said things they didn’t know how to say in another language or that those listening understood what was being said even though they did not understand the words.
+There have been cases where missionaries or apostles have said things they didn’t know how to say in another language or that those listening understood what was being said even though they did not understand the words.

 What about someone like myself who served as a missionary in the United States, speaking my native English?
 The cloven tongues of fire is only one gift of many from the Holy Ghost.
 Still, there were many times when I spoke and the tongue of the Spirit spoke too – it was a fire that burned brightly within others and myself.
 Additionally, because of the blessings of the Holy Ghost, my command of English improved.
 This is not usually how we think of the gift of tongues but it can, and often is, the case that your own language skills will improve so that you can improve teaching the gospel.